Consumption smoothing in the working-class households of interwar Japan: Introduction

 \section{Introduction}

-Consumption smoothing is one of the most important means at the household level of dealing with unforeseen shocks; this is especially the case in industrializing countries.
-In developing economies, a collapse of smoothing impedes human capital accumulation and the demographic structure itself (Foster 1995; Rose 1999; Gertler and Gruber 2002; Dercon and Krishnan 2002).
-Therefore, households' risk-coping mechanisms have been widely studied, ever since a set of pioneering studies provided a systematic empirical design by which to test consumption smoothing (Rosenzweig 1988; Mace 1991; Cochrane 1991; Townsend 1994).\footnote{ See Dercon (2004) for a review of earlier studies.
-See also Attanasio and Pistaferri (2016) and Meyer and Sullivan (2017) for reviews and the latest discussions on consumption and income inequality.}
+The insurance contracts offered through market and nonmarket mechanisms are important strategies for households to smooth their consumption in the face of idiosyncratic shocks.
+A collapse of consumption smoothing impedes human capital accumulation and the demographic structure itself, especially in developing economies (Foster 1995; Rose 1999; Gertler and Gruber 2002; Dercon and Krishnan 2002).
+Therefore, households' risk-coping behavior has been widely studied, ever since a series of pioneering studies provided a systematic empirical design to test consumption smoothing (Rosenzweig 1988; Mace 1991; Cochrane 1991).\footnote{For instance, Townsend (1994) found that risk sharing among three villages in southern India insured household-level consumption against idiosyncratic shocks.
+Fafchamps et al. (1998) and Fafchamps and Lund (2003) showed that livestock transactions, gifts, and loans from informal networks are used to mitigate idiosyncratic shocks among rural households in Burkina Faso and the Philippines.
+As for urban households, Skoufias and Quisumbing (2005) provided evidence that both borrowing and additional labor supply are used for self-insurance in Russia.
+See Townsend (1995) and Dercon (2004) for reviews.
+Attanasio and Pistaferri (2016) and Meyer and Sullivan (2017) provide the latest discussions on consumption and income inequality.}